MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 * SSH Can Do That?: All the things you didn't know about SSH
 * A Year Without Pants: Successful Strategies for Remote Work

 However, I don't constrain myself to this format.
 It is my favorite, but sometimes it just doesn't work.
 But titles should be entertaining and engaging.
 Attendees have to choose from a wide array of talks that they are given very little information on.
 Having a good title will attract them to your talk.
 And remember, the conference organizers and talk selection committee are also your audience.
 Another one of my talk titles is "The Enters and Exits of Context Managers."
 From the outside looking in, this talk is a bit confusing.
 It does explain that you're going to be learning about Context Managers, but with a little joke.
 The joke here is that `__enter__` and `__exit__` are ways to create a Context Manager in Python.
-This is a play on the phrase "The ins and outs" by changing it up with synonyms that fit _perfectly_.[^9]
+This is a play on the phrase "The ins and outs" by changing it up with synonyms that fit _perfectly_.(1)

+1. As someone who enjoys clever wordplay, I'm still proud of myself for this talk title.
+I consider it one of my crown achievements.

-Another tip I have for titles is to make them Iambic[^10].
+Another tip I have for titles is to make them Iambic(1).
 If you don't know what this is, I highly recommend you [look it up](https://nosweatshakespeare.com/sonnets/iambic-pentameter).
 The tl;dr is that, in English, it is pleasing to hear words that follow a short syllable followed by a long syllable.
 It's rhythmic and oh so complex.
+{ .annotate }

+1. AP English for the win.

 If you are writing a paper in a language other than English, I would recommend looking into what speech patterns are pleasing in that language.